hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlang.md

 Categories can be regular, and "special".

-Both are specified the same:
+Both are specified in the same way:

 ```ini
 category {